📍 Where can I find this module?

 This option allows you to define that the detail will not progress any further, even if the 100% mark is not reached.
 If this option is selected, the boxes in the 'Current' section will be read-only.
 It will not be possible to invoice this line on the next progress invoice , as long as this option is selected.

-Good to know: It is not possible to invoice a line above 100%.
-Logically, extra work must be covered by a validated estimate, which can then be added to the invoice.
-It is also possible to add a 'free' item or service line, not linked to a quote or purchase order.
-If such a line is added to a progress invoice , it will also be available for the next progress invoice .
+**Good to know: **It is not possible to bill an item for more than 100%.
+Logically, the additional work must be covered by an approved quote, which can then be added to the invoice.
+It is also possible to add a “free-form” item or service line that is not linked to a quote or purchase order.
+If such a line is added to a invoice , it will also be available for the next invoice .

 Good to know: You can organize the invoice for greater readability by adding sections using the Add Section button at the bottom of the page.
 The section is automatically numbered, and an explicit title can be added.